-In 2014, Tennessee passed the Healthy Workplace Act, which applied only to public employers.
+Tennessee passed the Healthy Workplace Act in 2014 which applied only to public employers.
 In 2019, the Act was amended to include the private sector.

 The Act does not prohibit abusive conduct or workplace bullying, but it encourages employers to adopt an anti-workplace bullying policy by making employers immune from lawsuits if they have a policy in place.
 The Act also created a model policy – which I am proud to report I was a part of creating.

-In 2015, Utah passed its law regarding abusive conduct, which only applies to public employers.
+Utah passed its law regarding abusive conduct in 2015, which only applies to public employers.
 It requires state employees to attend a training on abusive conduct every other year, where topics include abusive conduct definitions, resources available to targets, and the grievance process.
 In alternating years, training topics include ethical conduct, leadership, and integrity.